iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.2/report.md

 > Just tested positive.
 Tried to send a notification to all codes I've come into contact with and app requires 6 digit code from a contact tracer.
 1. So I'm going to sit here not being able to notify anyone until a contact tracer calls me?
 A day can mean the difference between life and death.
 2. Give us the option to edit our symptoms today.
 I usually do it in the morning but developed a symptom this afternoon but it was too late, I had already submitted for the day.<br> :date: __2020-12-16 00:34:53__

-> I understand privacy but for this app to truly work.... work related we make house calls but ask a series of questions before we enter the home.
-They can easily lie and say no. It be nice that the GPS (Location) when on and at a house can notify you of a positive person in that household or residence or a location address.
-That information is out there vs relaying on someone else phone and hoping they have the app to talk.<br> :date: __2020-12-09 22:08:36__

 #### 2-star reviews